frostseal/lpss/README.md

 ## Basic concepts

+### Slot

+A slot is a managed system component controlled by LPSS.
+The slot type defines how LPSS handles the component.

+Currently, the primary slot type is `root`, which represents a Linux root filesystem with its associated kernel and initramfs.

 ### Entry

+An entry is a configuration record describing a slot.

-A single bootable Linux system described by a human-readable ID (`arch`, `opensuse`, …), a root filesystem locator, kernel/initrd paths, and extra kernel options.
-Each entry has a `type` that defines how LPSS manages it (currently `root`).
+Each entry has a human-readable ID (`arch`, `opensuse`, …), a slot type, a root filesystem locator, kernel/initrd paths, and extra kernel options.

+The entry type defines how LPSS manages the slot.

 ### Enabled

 The entry is available for manual or automatic boot.

 ### Default

 The default entry for its type (only one per type). `default` implies `enabled`.

 ### Trial boot

-Try to switch current default entry to another entry via try-boot that requires confirmation after boot.
+A trial boot temporarily switches the active entry and requires confirmation after boot.
 The kernel command line receives `lpss_trial=1`.

 After a successful test, `lpss_ctl confirm` makes the trial entry the new default.

-Use `lpss_ctl trial`.
+Use `lpss_ctl trial` to start a trial boot.

 ---